wp-plugins/wp-csv/readme.txt

 Tags: csv, import, export, bulk, easy, all, importer, exporter, posts, pages, tags, custom, images Requires at least: 3.3
 Tested up to: 3.6.1
-Stable tag: 1.4.2
+Stable tag: 1.4.3

 A powerful, yet simple, CSV importer and exporter for Wordpress posts, pages, and custom post types.

 == Description ==

-Most WP features are fully supported, including custom post types and custom taxonomies.
-Learn more <a href='http://cpkwebsolutions.com/wp-csv'>here</a>.
+Most WP features are fully supported:
+* Posts, pages, and custom post types
+* Tags, categories, and custom taxonomies
+* Custom fields (simple and complex)
+* Thumbnails
+* Flexible filter system to easily control which fields export
+* Simple User Interface (if you know Excel or another spreadsheet program, you will find this plugin quite easy)

+The plugin should now be usable with Woo Commerce, eShop, and most other plugins that are fully Wordpress compliant.

+Learn more <a href='http://cpkwebsolutions.com/wp-csv'>here</a> and read the full documentation including a <a href='http://cpkwebsolutions.com/plugins/wp-csv/quick-start-guide/'>quick start guide</a> and a description of all the kinds of fields you'll see.

+We welcome your feedback and feature requests.
+Please also remember to <a href='http://cpkwebsolutions.com/donate'>support</a> the plugin.
+A lot of time and effort goes into maintaining it!

 == Installation ==